Masai Mara

 Day One: Moshi – Bivouac Camp

 You will be driven to the Umbwe Gate at 1800m, passing through villages with coffee and banana plantations.
-On arrival at the Parks Gate you will sign the register before you enter the park for your first step to accomplishing a life-long dream.
-The air is thick with moisture and the path is usually muddy.
-The route initially follows a forestry track winding up through the natural rain forest.
+Upon arrival at the Parks Gate, you will sign the register before entering the park, marking the first step toward accomplishing a life-long dream.
+The air in this area is thick with moisture, and the path is usually muddy.

-It then narrows and steepens to climb the ridge between the Lonzo and Umbwe rivers, with huge trees surrounding you.
-The path offers some spectacular views of deep gorges and if you are lucky glimpses of Kilimanjaro towering above you in the distance are visible.
-Dinner and over night at the camp which is perched between huge trees and thick undergrowth.
+The route initially follows a forestry track, winding up through the natural rain forest.
+Afterward, it narrows and steepens to climb the ridge between the Lonzo and Umbwe rivers, with huge trees surrounding you.
+The path offers some spectacular views of deep gorges, and if you are lucky, glimpses of Kilimanjaro towering above you in the distance are visible.
+You will have dinner and stay overnight at the camp, which is perched between huge trees and thick undergrowth.

 [Time: 5 hours] 1800m – 2940m